gristlabs/grist-help/help/widget-form.md

 ## Creating your form

-Add a form widget from the 'Add New' menu.
+Add a form widget from the "Add New" menu.
 Select the data table you wish to populate with form data.

 *![widget-form-add-widget](images/widget-form/widget-form-add-widget.png)*
 {: .screenshot-half }